inlets/inlets-operator/README.md

   type: LoadBalancer
 ```

-## Annotations and ignoring services
+## Annotations, ignoring services and running with other LoadBalancers controllers

 By default the operator will create a tunnel for every LoadBalancer service.